Rcigersa/Software-Quality-Handbook/Code reviews/CodeReviews.md

 - Maintaining a consistent coding style is necessary to allow the company to respond to errors in a fast and efficient manner, as well as enable efficient design and implementation processes.
 - We aim to provide secure applications, which can only be achieved if employees follow the security review protocols.
 - Appropriate code review enables us to deliver services and create projects our stakeholders trust and come back to.
+- Following appropriate review techniques will allow employees to constantly learn and improve and strengthen each other.
+(Teamwork)

-### When reviewing codes
+## When reviewing codes
+- We are implementing code review as a mean to ensure quality.
+    -	Establish the framework of the code development process such as **discussing annotation practices**.
+    -	Allow for important information to be **peer reviewed** to ensure alignment within the review team.
+    -	Ensure that errors are found and fixed.
+    -   Always leave comments
+        - This is an essential part to take some time and explain significant pieces.
+This a language of communication between programmer and user.
+        - It's very useful when checking variables, functions, complex loops and conditional statements.
-- **Do not attempt** to review more than 400 lines of code (LOC) to ensure that information are processed appropriately.
+- **Do not attempt** to review more than 400 lines of code (**LOC**) to ensure that information are processed appropriately.
 Any more LOC over a prolonged period of time will not bring the desired results.

 - **Take and manage your time appropriately**.
 Do not skim over the code, forcing other reviewers to pick up on errors that were missed.

 - **Do not exceed** a review period of 60 minutes to ensure a more focused review.
 And allow for sufficient breaks of about 20 minutes.

-- **Conduct frequent reviews** to avoid having to review many LOC.
+- **Conduct frequent reviews** to avoid having to review many **LOC**.

 - Establish and document a set of **SMART** goals to maintain a record of and create a guideline for the review process.